- 1 5 Best Touchless Kitchen Faucet Reviews (Top-Picks)

 You will notice a sensor at the bottom of the base, but another one is concealed at the top of the body.
 All this ensures that the device detects movements effortlessly.
 Furthermore, you might even find it too sensitive at points, but that should be a good thing.

-The pull-down spout is fairly long, and it returns into position effortlessly.
+The spout is fairly long, and it returns into position effortlessly.
 The sprayer offers a 360-degree swivel, and spray and stream functions.
 You will notice a single handle on the right side that allows you to adjust the water temperature.
 However, make sure that there is enough space to rotate it fully.
 The brushed nickel finish ensures the item fits any kitchen décor and looks classy and elegant.

 The manufacturer claims the product has a CUPC certificate to guarantee maximum durability and rust resistance.
 The control box is compact and waterproof, which is a nice touch.
 The manufacturer also offers a limited lifetime warranty on the fixture.